 There’s more stories to be told, but I’ll leave it at that.
 My point is I lived a double life from K-12 and even into college and that’s how I got by.
 Video games were my form of escapism to keep my sanity in check.
 I don’t play video games anymore, it just has no appeal to me and only serves to dull the memorable moments I had.

-Because of these secrets I kept, it affected me negatively.
 When I went to college, it felt like the training wheels just fell off.
 I had no idea what I truly wanted to do in my life, I just picked a semi interesting engineering degree.
 I have never really had a mentor growing up, because for one a mentor needs to understand you truly as a person.
 I never had such a thing.
 Nobody understood me and it was incredibly painful how much this has hurt me.
 I could not talk to counsellors about these things, because for one its too difficult to relate to.
 Its like asking a homeless person to relate to the problems of a CEO (I couldn’t think of a better example).
 These things just don’t happen.

 I started developing psychological issues from high school to college.
 It stemmed from having never talking about any of the prideful things I did in MMOs growing up.
 I learned what essentially felt like business degree before even going to college.
-I already had been working for 5+ years every summer and many weekends before going into college.
+Already had been working for 5+ years every summer and many weekends before going into college.
 Also because I grew up learning how a virtual economy worked from the get-go for 4 years, proved I could be the best if I wanted too, taught economics & entreprenuership to guildmates in high school.
 I had inexplicable gaps of experience.
 On paper, it said I had no experience in anything.
 In reality I knew it was different.
 As a result, I developed superiority complex – where you think your better than everyone else.

 I only realize this after ostracizising everywhere that was close to me, and took a good deep look at myself.
 Only after getting fired from my resident assistant summer job and losing out on 3 internships due to a dual citizenship legal complications.
 I was extremely sick as well, more sick than I had ever been in 5 years.
 Not only that, I still had to show up everyday for a whole week despite being fired.
 It was humiliating getting ignored and stared down by 50+ people everyday.
 I had severe depression, I was at an all low mentally and physically.
 The pain struck deep to me and I did think about suicide at this point.
 But I have always held still to the confidence in myself – by getting inspired what I did in the past.
 For me, what has always pushed me was myself.